MeghaRam-ai/game/README.md

    ```
 ## Then start streamlit application

-1. Open terminal and go to the location frontend and excecute the following command
+1. Open terminal and go to the project root and excecute the following command
 ```bash
   $ streamlit run frontend/page.py
   ```